microsoft/CsWin32/README.md

 Generated code is added directly in the compiler.
 An IDE may make this generated code available to view through code navigation commands (e.g. Go to Definition) or a tree view of source files that include generated source files.

-Assuming default settings and a `NativeMethods.txt` file with content that includes `CreateFile`, the P/Invoke API can be found on the `Microsoft.Windows.Sdk.PInvoke` class, like this:
+Assuming default settings and a `NativeMethods.txt` file with content that includes `CreateFile`, the P/Invoke methods can be found on the `Microsoft.Windows.Sdk.PInvoke` class, like this:

 ```cs
 using Microsoft.Windows.Sdk;

 PInvoke.CreateFile(/*args*/);
 ```

+Constants are defined on the `Microsoft.Windows.Sdk.Constants` class.

+Other supporting types are defined within the `Microsoft.Windows.Sdk` namespace.

 ### Customizing generated code